Bilirubin Level Chart For Newborns | Clear, Crucial Guide

 Phototherapy: The First Line Defense

-Phototherapy involves exposing the baby’s skin to blue-green light wavelengths that transform bilirubin into water-soluble forms that can be excreted without liver processing.
-This method is non-invasive and highly effective.
+Phototherapy involves exposing the baby’s skin to blue-green light wavelengths that transform bilirubin into forms that can be excreted more easily without the usual liver processing.
+This method is non-invasive and highly effective when used at the right threshold.

 Babies undergoing phototherapy typically wear eye protection and minimal clothing to maximize skin exposure.
 The duration depends on how quickly levels drop but often lasts anywhere from several hours up to multiple days.